MANUFACTURING BUSINESS

 At the end of each year reporting period, for example, this task could be finished after rather long intervals.

-Recognition of the Cost of Goods Sold through manufacturing cost accounting
+Recognition of the Cost of Goods Sold through Manufacturing Cost Accounting

 The cost of goods sold is just beginning inventory + purchases less ending inventory at its most basic level.
 Thus, the accuracy of the inventory valuation techniques that were just outlined significantly determines how the cost of goods sold is derived.